YalmanchiliTejas/agentTrail/README.md

-# Agenttrail
+# AgentRelay

-Agenttrail is a framework-agnostic, transactional runtime for AI agents and tool-based workflows.
+AgentRelay is a framework-agnostic, transactional runtime for AI agents and tool-based workflows.

 It gives you: